getletterpress/slate/source/index.html.md

-creative-id | true | The creative id that you got from the creative endpoint. firstname | true | Recipient first name. lastname | true | Recipient last name. email | false | If no address is given, Letterpress will attempt a reverse email append on this email. address1 | false | First line of address. address2 | false | Second line of address. city | false | City of address.
+creative-id | true | The creative id that you got from the creative endpoint. firstname | true | Recipient first name. lastname | true | Recipient last name. email | false | If no address is given, Postie will attempt a reverse email append on this email. address1 | false | First line of address. address2 | false | Second line of address. city | false | City of address.